theauheral/awesome-awesome-finance/README.md

 **Best in bold**

 ## Contributions
-Contributions welcome to add your awesome repo.
-Just submit a pull request
+Contributions welcome.
+Add your awesome repo by submitting a pull request.